Mark Lemley

 Mark A. Lemley (born c.
 1966) is an American legal scholar known for his studies of American intellectual property law.
 He is currently the William H. Neukom Professor of Law at Stanford Law School and the Director of the Stanford Law School Program in Law, Science & Technology.
 Lemley is a founding partner of the law firm of Durie Tangri LLP, which he has been practicing with since 2009.

 Early life and education

-Lemley graduated from Stanford University in 1988 with a Bachelor of Arts in economics and political science, where he won the John G. Sobieski Prize in Economics and was a Truman Scholar.
+Lemley graduated from Stanford University in 1988 with a Bachelor of Arts in economics and political science.
+As an undergraduate at Stanford, he was a Truman Scholar.
 He then attended the University of California Berkeley School of Law, where he was an articles editor for the California Law Review.
-He graduated in 1991, ranked first in his class, with a Juris Doctor degree and Order of the Coif membership.
-Upon graduation from law school, he was a law clerk to judge Dorothy Wright Nelson of the U.S. Court of Appeals for the Ninth Circuit from 1991 to 1992.
+He graduated in 1991, ranked first in his class, with a Juris Doctor degree with membership in the Order of the Coif.
+After law school, he served as a law clerk to Judge Dorothy Wright Nelson of the U.S. Court of Appeals for the Ninth Circuit from 1991 to 1992.